liam2/liam2/doc/usersguide/source/processes.rst

 The ranking matching matches works in three step :

-Set 1 is ranked by ascending rank 1
+Set 1 is ranked by decreasing orderby1
-Set 2 is ranked by ascending rank 2
+Set 2 is ranked by decreasing orderby2
 Then individuals in the nth position in each list are matched together.

 *generic setup* ::

     matching(set1filter=boolean_expr,
              set2filter=boolean_expr,
-             rank1=expression, rank2=expression,
+             orderby1=expression, orberby2=expression,
-             ascending1=boolean, ascending2=boolean)
+             reverse1=boolean, reverse2=boolean)

-The ascending options allow, if False, to sort by decreasing rank.
-Default values are True.
+The reverse options allow, if True, to sort by ascending score.
+Default values are False.

 .. index:: lifecycle functions